-Larisa is one of the Texture Specialists, Cutting Specialists, and Clinic Classroom Leaders at Paul Mitchell the School Chicago.
-Larisa teaches texture and cutting class as a part of the Cosmetology program.
+Larisa is one of the Cutting and Clinic Classroom Leaders at Paul Mitchell the School Chicago.
+Larisa teaches cutting class as a part of the Cosmetology program.

-Katie Ziebell: Learning Leader - Full Time
+Katie A Ziebell: Learning Leader - Full Time

 Paul Mitchell the School Tinley Park Graduate - Cosmetology Certificate and Cosmetology Instructor Certificate